 Whether you are drizzling oil over a yummy salad of arugula and tomatoes, using oil for baking some healthy muffins or sautรฉing your favorite vegetables as a side dish โ the oil you use can make all the difference.

-For example, I love to use coconut oil because itโs healthy (see all the good things about coconut oil here).
-I use it in healthy banana chocolate chip muffins, and even when I roast sweet potatoes.
+For example, I love to use coconut oil (see all the good things about coconut oilย here).
+I use it inย healthy banana chocolate chip muffins, and even when Iย roast sweet potatoes.

-I also know that using olive oil in recipes like my Garlic Parmesan Green Beans is a healthy choice.
+I also know that using olive oil in recipes like myย Garlic Parmesan Green Beansย is a better choice.ย

 And I'm all about healthy choices now that I have a lifestyle that helps me to feel my best.
-I eat to avoid inflammation, and I avoid sneaky sugars, too.
+The foods I choose to eat help to ย avoid inflammation andย sneaky sugars.

 Itโs best to figure out before you start making a recipe, the purpose of the oil you are using, and why a particular oil would be favored over another.
 Letโs take a look and break it all down.

-- Baking: Neutral oils donโt have a strong flavor, so using them does not affect the taste of your baked item.
-Examples are grapeseed oil, vegetable oil, and sunflower oil.
+- Baking:ย Neutral oils donโt have a strong flavor, so using them does not affect the taste of your baked item.
+My favorite is coconut oil.

 - Salad Dressing: When drizzling oil over a salad, or making a salad dressing, go for an oil that has some flavor.
 Flaxseed oil is good, as is extra-virgin olive oil.

-- Sautรฉing: For sautรฉing, an oil with a smoke point on the lower end of the scale is best.
-What is a smoke point?
-Itโs basically when an oil will begin to smoke and lose its effectiveness.
-Using the wrong oil may result in oxidation of the oil and even flames.
+- Sautรฉing:ย For sautรฉing, an oil with a smoke point on the lower end of the scale is best.
+I prefer olive oil and avocado oil.

 - Frying: Recipes that require frying need an oil with a high smoke point.
 They are usually more refined.
 Examples are canola oil vegetable oil, safflower oil, and pure olive oil.
 Their smoke point is typically 375F, which is a common temperature for frying.

-Extra virgin olive oil a great replacement for unhealthy saturated fats and is known to fight heart disease and have positive effects on blood pressure.
-When olives are harvested not yet ripe, the healthy components like polyphenols and antioxidants are maximized.
+Extra virgin olive oil a great replacement for unhealthy saturated fats.
+When olives are harvested and are not yet ripe, the healthy components like polyphenols and antioxidants are maximized.

-It has antibacterial properties and may even help reduce beta-amyloid plaques related to Alzheimerโs disease.
 Olive oil is high in monounsaturated fat, a super-healthy fatty acid.
-The great thing about this is that monounsaturated fats are resistant to high heat, so this oil is a good one for cooking.
+The great thing about this is that monounsaturated fats are resistant to high heat, so this oil is a good one for cooking.ย

 AVOCADO OIL

-We all know the amazing health benefits of avocado.
-The oil of the avocado carries these properties as well.
-Avocado oil is an excellent option rather than canola oil if you are looking for a healthy fat to use for frying.
+Theย oil of the avocadoย carries beneficial properties.
+Avocado oil is an excellent option if you are looking for a healthy fat to use for frying.
 Itโs lower in saturated fat than many oils, and has a high smoke point at 375F to 400F.
 Avocado oil is not highly processed, which is why itโs an excellent healthy oil to cook with.

 SAFFLOWER OIL